Dropinbase/dibclient/README.md

 <body>
 <h2>Dropinbase Client</h2>

+NOT FUNCTIONAL YET - FIRST OFFICIAL RELEASE TO BE JAN 2026.
+Watch this space - its awesome!

-These files enable, and are dependant on, the <a target="_blank" href="https://github.com/Dropinbase/framework">Dropinbase framework</a>.<br><br>
+These files enable, and are dependant on, the <a target="_blank" href="https://github.com/Dropinbase/framework">Dropinbase framework (which is still locked away... but coming soon)</a>.<br><br>

-Dropinbase enables rapid prototyping, development and maintenance of database/business applications, without limiting customizations.
-Dream big, build anything.<br>
+Dropinbase enables very rapid prototyping, development and maintenance of database/business applications, without limiting customizations.<br>
-Extensions are easy to add, and can be shared with other community members.<br><br>
+Extensions are easy to add, and can be shared.<br><br>

 <h3>Home: </h3>
 <a target="_blank" href="https://dropinbase.com">https://dropinbase.com</a>